Choose your country to see the products for your location

 Table 1: Theoretical expected median inter ratios for aberrations present at different percentages.

-As a real-life example of the results of digitalMLPA experiments with different percentages of cells carrying the aberration, DNA from a set of eight Coriell samples and tumour cell lines was diluted with different percentages of "healthy" DNA (without detectable CNAs with SALSA digitalMLPA Probemix D007 Acute Lymphoblastic Leukemia).
+As a real-life example of the results of digitalMLPA experiments with different percentages of cells carrying the aberration, DNA from a set of eight Coriell samples and tumour cell lines was diluted with different percentages of "healthy" DNA (without detectable CNAs with NXtec D007 Acute Lymphoblastic Leukemia).
 A table with inter ratios observed in this sample set for a specific percentage of cells carrying the deviation (CNA) can be found below.

 Percentage of cells carrying the aberration